shashi-dhuppe/TechStockAnalysis/README.md

 - [x] stockDataExtract.py takes argument as stock symbol and produces csv.
 This will be used as base for making lambda function, interacting with SNS Topic, RDS and API Gateway as shown above.

-- [] updateStockTable (as a lambda) deployed over RDS, which inserts stock info upon invoking
+- [x] updateStockTable (as a lambda) deployed over RDS invoked via API, which inserts stock symbol and weight upon invocation

 ## Resources Used: